Antiz96/antiz.fr/content/blog/archlinux-now-has-a-reproducible-docker-image.md

 This represents yet another meaningful achievement regarding our general "reproducible builds" efforts and I'm already looking forward to the next step! :hugs:

-For what it's worth, I'm eventually considering setting up a rebuilder for this Docker image (and [the WSL one as well](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/blob/main/REPRO.md$)) on my server in order to periodically / automatically rebuild the latest image available, verify it's reproducibility status and sharing build logs / results publicly somewhere (if I find the time to get to it :angel:).
+For what it's worth, I'm eventually considering setting up a rebuilder for this Docker image (also for [the WSL image](https://gitlab.archlinux.org/archlinux/archlinux-wsl/-/blob/main/REPRO.md) and future eventual reproducible images) on my server in order to periodically / automatically rebuild the latest image available, verify it's reproducibility status and sharing build logs / results publicly somewhere (if I find the time to get to it :angel:).